david-prinz/david-prinz.github.io/_pages/updates.md

 ### Supervising MPIM Interns

-I am conducting a small research project with pupils from the [Matheolympiade](https://www.mathematik-olympiaden.de) at the [Max Planck Institute for Mathematics](https://www.mpim-bonn.mpg.de)
+I am conducting a small research project with students from the [Matheolympiade](https://www.mathematik-olympiaden.de) at the [Max Planck Institute for Mathematics](https://www.mpim-bonn.mpg.de)

 ## 08/2023